 +I become good friends with another woman and we label ourselves TILs: Together If Lesbians.
 We hold hands on purpose when we walk to class together.
 We even iron “TIL” onto matching shirts we wear to class.

 +Shortly after a break up, my friendship with two female friends deepens.
 I become a mutual friend to their complicated relationship.
 I have sleepovers with each of them separately in their dorm rooms on the nights they are going through some drama.
-I enjoy the cuddling with them.
+I enjoy the cuddling.

 +Another friend and I create a different label for ourselves.
 We call each other PS: Pro Sexual, to combat other labels that have been created to define sexuality.
 I am realizing I might be attracted to women, too.